NiceNicoN/IoT_Controller/S_Reflection_Oct_25.md

 ## Linux Commands:
 `mosquitto` - Starts the MQTT broker.

-`mosquitto_sub -h localhost -t "#" -v`: Subscribes to all MQTT topics on the local broker, helping to monitor messages in real time.
+`mosquitto_sub` - Subscribes to an MQTT topic to receive messages.

-`mosquitto_pub -h localhost -t "topic" -m "message"`: Publishes an MQTT message to a specific topic, simulating a sensor or device.
+`mosquitto_pub` - Publishes messages to a specified MQTT topic.

 ## Python Commands (from the updated code):